- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 - On their website by uploading or pasting your files into a dashboard

-- As a browser extension
+- Grammarly plugin as a Chrome browser extension

-- As an extension for MS Word
+- As an Microsoft Word extension

-- As an extension for Google Docs (Beta Test)
+- Grammarly extension for Google Docs

 - As an app for your iOS or Android device